 The methods you employ before the day of the wedding and the equipment you need may be quite different from those of other forms of photography, so the following checklist may prove invaluable.

 Interviewing the Clients

 Having a questionnaire prepared beforehand is a necessary aid in interviewing the bride and groom.
 It both ensures that you don’t forget any major details and adds a nice professional touch.
-The questionnaire should ask for information regarding:
+The questionnaire should ask for information regarding the following:

 - the wedding and reception venue(s) and any related restrictions

 - the location where the bride will be preparing